OneCrazyCoder/MMOGamepadOverlay/README.md

 As mentioned for first starting up, you can have the application automatically launch a game along with whichever Profile you first load.
 You can also set the Window name for the target game, so the HUD elements will be moved and resized along with the game window, and force the game window to be a full-screen window instead of "true" full screen if needed so the HUD elements can actually show up over top of the game.

 There are various other system options you can set like how long a "tap" vs a "short hold" is, analog stick deadzones and mouse cursor/wheel speed, whether this app should automatically quit when done playing the game, and what the name of this application's window should be (so you could set Discord to believe it is a game, since Discord refuses to recognize old EQ clients as one, which is nice if you want to let people know you are playing EQ).
 Check the comments in the generated *MMOGO_Core.ini* for more information on these and other settings.

-### Global automatic scaling

-The absolute (pixel) position/size values used in hotspots, positions, sizes, etc, can be automatically scaled according to a fixed ``UIScale=`` value and/or according to the current size of the game's window/screen.
-This can potentially be easier to deal with than using a relative (%) value for every individual position/hotspot/etc. This automatic scaling also applies to some HUD element properties that otherwise do not have a relative value option, like BorderSize, GapSize, TitleHeight, and FontSize.

-To set a fixed scaling value, just use the [System] property ``UIScale=`` with a percentage, like 150% (or 1.5 if you prefer).
-To enable automatic scaling according to game resolution, first set what the base resolution all your positions/sizes/etc is based on, and then they will be scaled up or down automatically as the game window is resized (assuming you've set ``TargetWindowName=`` properly).
-The base resolution to scale from is set by the [System] properties ``BaseScaleResolutionX=`` and ``BaseScaleResolutionY=``.

-*Note that UIScale and resolution scaling are both applied (multiplied by each other), but that neither affects the relative (%) positions directly set in individual hotspots/positions/etc - only absolute pixel values are scaled by these!*